bedita/php-sdk/README.md

     $response = (array)$client->getObject('website-footer', 'folders'); // arguments passed are int|string $id, string $type
 ```

-You can also use `get($path, $query)` to retrieve a list of resources or objects or a single resource or object
+You can also use `get(string $path, ?array $query = null, ?array $headers = null)` to retrieve a list of resources or objects or a single resource or object

 ```php
     // get api status